Giving twin birth will be the most important day in your life, so creating a birth plan is of the utmost importance!

 Once the twin birth process is complete, and your babies arrive in this world, you will have to think about the process of feeding and care.
 You have to know if you want to breastfeed them immediately after giving birth.
 There is also the option of making a combination of breastfeeding and bottle feeding.
 Again, these matters should be discussed with your doctor before making your plan.

 Would you want your twins to stay with you in the room at all times, or would you prefer them to be in the nursery from time to time?
 Will you be OK with the medical staff giving your baby formula or a pacifier?
 If one of your twins is a boy, would you want him to be circumcised right after birth in the hospital?
+If your kid is uncircumcised, and has difficulty retracting his foreskin, or the foreskin does not retract at all, it is likely that he has phimosis, which can be treated through a phimosis cure treatment.

 Who Should Review Your Plan and Who Should Get a Copy?